A car starts from City A and travels towards City B. The position... | Channels for Pearson+

 Motion Analysis: Videos & Practice Problems

-A car starts from City A and travels towards City B. The position function of the car is given by , where is the distance in kilometers from City A, and is the time in hours since departure at A.M.
-The car makes a return trip to City A, arriving back hours later at P.M.
-Calculate the average velocity of the car during the first hours of the trip .
+A car starts from City A and travels towards City B. The position function of the car is given by s=g(t), where s is the distance in kilometers from City A, and t is the time in hours since departure at 8:00 A.M.
+The car makes a return trip to City A, arriving back 8.5 hours later at 4:30 P.M.
+Approximate the velocity of the car at P.M. and state the reason for the velocity being negative.

-A car starts from City A and travels towards City B. The position function of the car is given by , where is the distance in kilometers from City A, and is the time in hours since departure at A.M.
-The car makes a return trip to City A, arriving back hours later at P.M.
-Calculate the average velocity of the car during the first hours of the trip .
+A car starts from City A and travels towards City B. The position function of the car is given by s=g(t), where s is the distance in kilometers from City A, and t is the time in hours since departure at 8:00 A.M.
+The car makes a return trip to City A, arriving back 8.5 hours later at 4:30 P.M.
+Approximate the velocity of the car at P.M. and state the reason for the velocity being negative.